Bullying, Discrimination & Harassment

 Never think it is your fault.
 The people doing the bullying are responsible for their own behaviour.
 However, here are few tips to reduce the impact and potentially prevent further bullying:

-- Do not respond or retaliate - aggressors can then use this against you
+- Do not respond or retaliate - aggressors may use this against you

-- Save the evidence - it's helpful in case the behaviour escalates.
+- Save the evidence - in case the behaviour escalates

-- Reach out for help - especially close friends and family who can support you.
+- Reach out for help - especially to close friends and family who can support you

-- Report the behaviour - especially if it escalating.
-Speak Up are here to help and provide advice and support.
+- Report the behaviour - especially if it's escalating.
+Speak Up are here to help and provide advice and support

-- Ask people not to forward on bullying posts - repeatedly viewing offensive material can continue to affect you and put your mental health at risk.
+- Ask people not to forward on bullying posts - repeatedly viewing offensive material can have ongoing impacts, including putting your mental health at risk

-- Use available tech tools - block the aggressor, turn off location devices, adjust your privacy settings.
-For advice on protecting your smartphones, Facebook and Twitter accounts check on the website for SmartSafe or 1800RESPECT.
+- Use available tech tools - block the aggressor, turn off location services, adjust your privacy settings.
+For advice on protecting your smartphones, Facebook and Twitter accounts check out the websites for SmartSafe or 1800RESPECT.